jullanggit/anksidian/README.md

   - is evaluated in the order specifified in the config
 - disable_typst:
   - is a bool to disable typst to latex conversion
-- use_tags:
-  - is a bool to disable paths and instead use tags
 - tag_to_deck:
   - a mapping of tags to anki decks, that anksidian should use
   - is evaluated in the order specifified in the config

+- if there is a confict between the paths and tags it defaults to path

 ## Example